Web-Beginnings/shrub-hub/README.md

 Users can log their own plants to the app.
 They also can log their wished plants to a list.
 The app has a forum that they can ask questions and get answers about house plants.

 The project is made by 5 junior software developers, Zak, Daniel, Elif, Sarah and Matt.

+The demo presentation of the project can be viewed with the following link: https://youtu.be/2G2Bumg1ob4